 We work with industry bodies and stakeholders to improve recruitment, on-boarding and employment of migrant workers standards to ensure they align with the principles of the International Labour Organisation (ILO).
-Teys is championing an industry voluntary Code of Conduct for the treatment of migrant workers.
+Teys is supporting the implementation of the Code of Conduct for the treatment of migrant workers.